-The Inca Trail hike starts in the village of Pisqacucho, at kilometer 82 of the Sacred Valley of the Incas and takes 4 days of intensified hiking.
-This path involves an ambitious array of altitudes, climates and ecosystems varying from Puna to cloud forest.
-The hiker will traverse across two high passes (the highest being Warmiwañuska at 4,200 m ASL), ending the hike with a bewitching entry to Machu Picchu via Inti Punku, the “Sun Gate”.
+The Inca Trail tour in a group starts in the Piscacucho, at kilometer 82 of the Sacred Valley of the Incas, and it takes 4 days of intensified hiking.
+This path involves an ambitious array of altitudes, climates, and ecosystems varying from so-called "Puna" (high Andean tundra) to cloud forests.
+A hiker passes through two high passes (the highest is Warmiwañuska at an altitude of 4,200 meters above sea level) and ends the ascent with a charming entrance to Machu Picchu through Inti Punku - the Sun Gate.

-Age requirement: 12+ / All travellers under age 18 must be accompanied by an adult.
+Age Requirements: 4+ (Participants under the age of 18 years must be accompanied by an adult!).

 Meals: 3x breakfast, 3x lunch, 3x dinner, 3x afternoon tea.